Tetrakis(1-norbornyl)cobalt(IV): Properties

 The complex is a thermally stable homoleptic tetraorganylcobalt(IV) complex with exclusively σ-bonding ligands.
 It was the first low-spin complex with tetrahedral geometry to be isolated.

 Stability

 The exceptional stability of the complex is in large part due to its inability to undergo either α- or β-hydride elimination.
 The α-position of the metal (corresponding to the 1-position of the norbornyl ligand) has no more hydrogen atoms, while hydride elimination from the β-position would yield an energetically unfavorable double bond on a bridgehead atom (Bredt's rule).
 Moreover, the bulky norbornyl ligands sterically shield the central atom, hindering ligand substitutions as well as homolysis.

 The rare d5 low-spin configuration in a tetrahedral ligand field is possible because the ligand is so strongly σ-donating that the gap between the e und t2 orbitals is raised sufficiently to overcome the spin pairing energy.
-The resulting configuration is e4t21, with magnetic measurements showing paramagnetism consistent with only one unparied electron.
+The resulting configuration is e4t21, with magnetic measurements showing paramagnetism consistent with only one unpaired electron.